TanStack/table/docs/guide/pagination.md

 If you decide that you need to use server-side pagination, here is how you can implement it.

 No pagination row model is needed for server-side pagination, but if you have provided it for other tables that do need it in a shared component, you can still turn off the client-side pagination by setting the `manualPagination` option to `true`.
-Setting the `manualPagination` option to `true` will tell the table instance to use the `table.getPrePaginationRowModel` row model under the hood, and it will make the table instance assume that the `data` that you pass in is already paginated.
+Setting the `manualPagination` option to `true` will tell the table instance to use the `table.getPrePaginatedRowModel` row model under the hood, and it will make the table instance assume that the `data` that you pass in is already paginated.

 #### Page Count and Row Count